1313e/PRISM/docs/source/user/terminology.rst

     The variance value of a parameter set as determined by an emulator system, without taking the adjustment term (from the BLA) into account.

 Projection/Project
-    The process of analyzing a specific set of active parameters in an iteration to determine the correlation between the two parameters.
+    The process of analyzing a specific set of active parameters in an iteration to determine the correlation between the parameters.

 Projection figure
     The visual representation of a projection.